Does Couples Therapy Work?

 Couples therapy is hard work.
 A colleague of mine once said, "Individual therapy is like going to a personal trainer but couples therapy is like going to the dentist."
 A lot of couples come into therapy and realize, oh crap, we're going to have to have difficult conversations and be vulnerable with each other in a way we haven't before.
 It can get intense.
 But I think there is value to the intensity and trying to have a different conversation than the frustrating cycle that you both may be getting stuck in.

 My goal in couples therapy is for you each to understand yourselves better, and understand your partners better, and have the experience of seeing each other's emotions that are underneath the negative argument cycle you get caught in.
 My hardest job is working against the certainty that the cycle has put in your mind.
 The cycle makes us certain our partner is doing something to be mean, or is emotionally limited, or doesn't care about us.
 My job is to change that belief by helping you hear what is underneath your partner's actions.
-If everyone is on board, we can make your bond more secure than you ever imagined.

 "BUT WESLEY …"